|Clare-Gladwin Regional Education Service District|

-The Board of Education is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of operations within the school system.
+The Board of Education is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of District operations.

-However, the use of the Districtís network and technology resources by students is a privilege, not a right.
-As a prerequisite, students and their parents must sign and submit aStudent Network and Internet Acceptable Use and Safety form annually.
+Students’ use of District’ Technology Resources (see definitions in Bylaw 0100) is a privilege, not a right.
+Students and their parents must sign and submit aStudent Technology Acceptable Use and Safety form annually.
 (See also, Policy 7540.03)

 Further safeguards shall be established so that the Board's investment in both hardware and software achieves the benefits of technology and inhibits negative side effects.
-Accordingly, students shall be educated about appropriate online behavior including, but not limited to, using social media to interact with others online; interacting with other individuals in chat rooms or on blogs; and, recognizing what constitutes cyberbullying, understanding cyberbullying is a violation of District policy, and learning appropriate responses if they are victims of cyberbullying.
+Accordingly, students shall be educated about appropriate online behavior including, but not limited to, using social media to interact with others online; interacting with other individuals in chat rooms or on blogs; and, recognizing what constitutes cyberbullying, understanding cyberbullying is a violation of Board policy, and learning appropriate responses if they experience cyberbullying.

 For purposes of this policy, social media is defined as Internet-based applications that facilitate communication (e.g., interactive/two-way conversation/dialogue) and networking between individuals or groups.
 Social media is "essentially a category of online media where people are talking, participating, sharing, networking, and bookmarking online.
 Most social media services encourage discussion, feedback, voting, comments, and sharing of information from all interested parties."
 [Quote from Ron Jones of Search Engine Watch] Social media provides a way for people to stay "connected or linked to other sites, resources, and people."
 Examples include Facebook, Twitter, Instagram, webmail, text messaging, chat, blogs, and instant messaging (IM).
 Social media does not include sending or receiving e-mail through the use of District-issued e-mail accounts.